Please use our online booking system or email for the quickest response

 -initial community acupuncture: two consecutive time blocks

--subsequent community acupuncture: one time block
+-subsequent community acupuncture: one-time block

--initial private acupuncture: five consecutive time blocks
+-initial private acupuncture: four consecutive time blocks and 6 blocks for facial treatment

--subsequent private acupuncture: four consecutive time blocks
+-subsequent private acupuncture: three consecutive time blocks and 5 blocks for facial subsequent

 6. If you are having any issues, please email and we will be happy to help you out.